COPS-IITBHU/csoc-dev-week4/README.md

 * If the issue is not clear, then it is preferable to discuss the issue with the mentor before coming to any conclusion and starting the work.

+* If your pull request is merged for the issue, then the points for that issue will directly be alloted to you.
+Collect as many points as you can to win exciting goodies!

 > **_NOTE:_** Regarding this assignment,
 > * We will be assigning issues on FCFS basis, and each issue will be assigned to one person generally (there may be exceptions though :P).
 > * Moreover, in case of delay, the issue will be open for anyone who will be willing to work on the issue.